aspose-cells/Aspose.Cells-API-References/english/go-cpp/Title/SetText/_index.md

 ## SetText function

-Gets or sets the text of display unit label.
+Gets or sets the text of the display unit label.

 ```go